Making it happen: financing your medical practice

 Get in touch to find out more about how Avant can support your practice.

-The information in this article does not constitute professional advice and should not be relied upon as such.
-Persons implementing any recommendations contained in this article must exercise their own independent skill or judgment or seek appropriate professional advice relevant to their own particular practice.
-Compliance with any recommendations will not in any way guarantee discharge of the duty of care owed to patients and others coming into contact with the health professional or practice.
-Avant Mutual Group Limited and its related entities are not responsible to you or anyone else for any loss suffered in connection with the use of this information.
-Information is only current at the date initially published.
+The information in this publication does not constitute legal, financial or other professional advice and should not be relied upon as such.
+It is intended only to provide a summary and general overview on matters of interest and it is not intended to be comprehensive.
+Persons implementing any recommendations contained in this publication must exercise their own independent skill or judgment or seek appropriate professional advice relevant to their own particular circumstances.
+Avant Finance and its related entities are not responsible to any person for any loss suffered in connection with the use of this information.
+Information is only current as at the date of publication.